Definition of

 Consistency is very important in the deductive method.

 The deductive method is a scientific method that considers that the conclusion is implicit within the premises .
-This means that the conclusions are a necessary consequence of the premises: when the premises are true and the deductive reasoning is valid, there is no way that the conclusion is not true .
+This means that the conclusions are a necessary consequence of the premises: when the premises turn out to be true and deductive reasoning is valid, there is no way that the conclusion cannot be true .

 The first descriptions of deductive reasoning were made by philosophers in Ancient Greece , including Aristotle .
-It is worth noting that the word deduction comes from the verb to deduce (from the Latin deducĕre ), which refers to the extraction of consequences from a proposition.
+It should be noted that the word deduction comes from the verb deduce (from the Latin deducĕre ), which refers to the extraction of consequences from a proposition.

 Characteristics of the deductive method

-The deductive method is able to infer something observed from a general law.
+The deductive method manages to infer something observed from a general law.
 This differentiates it from the so-called inductive method , which is based on the formulation of laws based on the facts that are observed.

-In research using the deductive method, hypotheses are therefore developed based on existing theories.
-The aim is to test the hypothesis in question by analysing the implicit link between the theories and specific cases.
+In a research that uses the deductive method, therefore, hypotheses are developed based on existing theories.
+The purpose is to test the hypothesis in question by analyzing the implicit link between theories and specific cases.

-There are those who believe, like the philosopher Francis Bacon , that induction is preferable to deduction , since it allows us to move from particulars to something general.
+There are those who believe, like the philosopher Francis Bacon , that induction is preferable to deduction , since it allows us to move from particularities to something general.

 Scientist